SolaceSamples/solace-samples-java/README.md

 # solace-samples-java-new

 ## Overview
 This repository holds code samples for the "Solace PubSub+ Messaging API for Java"
+*Note that this API is currently in Early Access*

 ## Structure of Samples
 There are two types of samples available: